kimchi-project/kimchi/docs/API.md

             Supported types: 'dir', 'kimchi-iso', 'netfs'
     * nfsserver: IP or hostname of NFS server to create NFS pool.
     * nfspath: export path on nfs server for NFS pool.
+    * devices: Array of devices to be used in the Storage Pool Exclusive to the 'logical' storage pool type.

 ### Resource: Storage Pool